SUMMARY

 The Aging Factor in Term Life Insurance

 As you get older, the cost of new Term Life Insurance policies increases dramatically.
 This is because insurance companies assess the risk of insuring older individuals as higher.
 Consider John, the 50-year-old accountant.
 He found that the premiums for a new twenty-year term policy were nearly three times what he had to pay when he was in his 30s, all for the exact same amount of coverage.
-Of course, increasing premium prices do bring us to the main question: At what age is it no longer financially wise to renew or take out a brand-new Term Life Insurance Policy?
+Of course, increasing premium prices does bring us to the main question: at what age does term life insurance end to renew or take out a brand-new Term Life Insurance Policy?

 Weighing the Pros and Cons of Term Life Insurance in Later Life